flybywiresim/docs/docs/start/autopilot-fbw.md

     Ensure that no `SimConnect.cfg` is in the Documents folder of your user profile.
 An older version of Kinetic Assistant installed that file and it's causing issues with SimConnect connection between our custom systems and the sim.

-??? info "Autopilot is osciallating on approach or in flight"
+??? info "Autopilot is oscillating on approach or in flight"

     Ensure that you get enough frames per second (see on top).